TechShowcase/builtwithanalog/CONTRIBUTING.md

 3. Ensure the project details are correctly formatted and include all necessary information as per the existing entries.

+* Please keep project title's minimal around 15 characters so it doesn't spill on the next line, usually there is no need for that and there is already a tooltip that chows the full developer's name

 4. If some data is missing, collect the data before submitting the PR.
 PRs for projects with missing data will not be accepted.

 5. Double-check that the JSON syntax is correct to avoid breaking the data structure.